Harold Buchman: Communist counsel

+In 1952, Royal Wilbur France, civil liberties activist and president of the National Lawyers Guild, consulted NLG members Joseph Forer and Buchman.

+Catonsville Nine

+In 1968, Buchman served on the defense council of the Catonsville Nine.
+Defendants included Jesuit peace advocate Daniel Berrigan.

 Black Panthers

-In 1971, Buchman defended Arthur F. Turco, Jr., a New York lawyer charged in connection with the 1969 torture and murder of a suspected Black Panthers police informer.
+In 1971, Buchman defended Arthur F. Turco Jr., a New York lawyer charged in connection with the 1969 torture and murder of a suspected Black Panthers police informer.